bleemeo/bleemeo-python/README.md

 At least the following options should be configured (as environment variables or with options):

 - Credentials OR initial refresh token
-- All other configuration are optional and could be omitted
+- All other configuration options are optional and could be omitted

 > Ways to provide those options are referenced in the [Configuration](#configuration) section.